danidoo/AMButton/README.md

 Using AMButton
 ==============

-To use AMButton you should:
+To use AMButton you should follow this steps:

-* Connect the buttons following the diagram on: http://rayshobby.blogspot.com.br/2010/08/multiple-button-inputs-using-arduino.html
+* Connect the buttons with equal value resistors following the diagram on: http://rayshobby.blogspot.com.br/2010/08/multiple-button-inputs-using-arduino.html

 * Include the library on your software.

+* Create a Callback function to deal with the button pressing events: ex.: button_callback(button_pressed, action_taken) Where action can be: PRESS, RELEASE or LONGPRESS

-* Initialize the AMButton class with the apropriate parameters:
+* Initialize the AMButton class with the appropriate parameters:
   AMButton(pin_number, number_of_buttons_connected, long_press_duration, callback_function)

-* Place the button.Read() fuction on your loop to constantly scan the pin for pressed buttons.
+* Place the instance.read() function on your loop to constantly scan the pin for pressed buttons.

-* Develop your Callback function to deal with the button pressing events: button_callback(button_pressed, action_taken)
-  Where action can be: PRESS, RELEASE or LONGPRESS

 Getting AMButton
 ================